 This patient engagement toolkit may be ordered at no charge through PatientEngagementToolkit.
 There is a limited quantity available.

-Nominations for the prestigious AANP State Award for Excellence opened Aug.
-8. The NP State Award for Excellence is given annually to an individual nurse practitioner in each state who has demonstrated excellence in NP clinical practice.
+With less than a month until the nominations period for the AANP 2017 State Award for Excellence closes on Oct.
+10, you still have time to nominate a colleague for these prestigious awards.
+The NP State Award for Excellence is given annually to an individual nurse practitioner in each state who has demonstrated excellence in NP clinical practice.
 The Advocate State Award for Excellence is given annually to an individual in each state who has made a significant contribution toward increasing awareness and recognition of the NP role.
-Examples of past recipients have been physicians, legislators, educators, etc. NPs are also eligible for the advocate award for nonclinical practice initiatives related to leadership, precepting, policy, politics, research, education or community affairs.
-Membership in AANP is not a requirement to nominate someone or to be nominated.
-Log in at MyAANP or create an account now to make a nomination.
-Deadline for nominations to be received by AANP is Oct.
-10, 2016.
+NPs are also eligible for the advocate award for nonclinical initiatives related to leadership, precepting, policy, politics, research, education or community affairs.
+The deadline for nominations to be received by AANP is Oct.
+10. You do not have to be an AANP member to nominate someone or to be nominated for either award.
+For more information and to begin the nomination process, visit https://stateawards.aanp.org/.